dhis2/dhis2-docs/src/commonmark/en/content/user/dhis2-glossary.md

     would be considered an organisational unit with in the orgunit level of "State".
 Organizational units can also be used to specify an administrative unit, such as a ward within a hospital.
-The organisational unit dimension specifies essentially "where" a particular data value occurs.
+The organisational unit dimension specifies essentially *where* a particular data value occurs.

   - Organisational unit level